fabjan/goobernetes/README.md

 ## Why?

-* I find YAML patching hard to reason about
+* I find YAML patching harder to reason about than calling functions
 * Important dependencies are easier to see in code than spread out templates
 * There are more tools around to analyze your code